What is the Average Settlement for a Talcum Powder Lawsuit?

 Yes, immediate family members can pursue a wrongful death claim if their loved one died from cancer linked to talcum powder use.
 These claims typically must be filed within 1-3 years of the death, depending on state law.
 Damages may include medical expenses, funeral costs, lost financial support, and compensation for loss of companionship.

 Most talcum powder cases settle without plaintiffs needing to appear in court.
 Your attorney will handle most aspects of the litigation process.
 However, you may need to provide deposition testimony or appear for medical examinations.
-If your case does go to trial, your presence would likely be required, but your attorney will prepare you thoroughly for this process.
+If your case does go to trial, your presence would likely be required.

 Related Articles: